tansudasli/html5-boilerplate/README.md

 1. Change `material.theme.scss` for hange variables w/ your colors, shape requirements etc.
 2. then, start changing index.html and creating new html files if needed!

-- webpack.config.js: webpack configuration for scss-2-css, es2015js-2-js etc...
+- webpack.config.js: webpack configuration for scss-2-css, es2015js-2-js, copy some files, generate html files etc...
 - style.scss: contains all .scss files, and imports below scss files.
 Webpack converts it and all other scss-2-css into **bundle.css**
-    - material.theme.scss: all global varialbles to change material design look and feel. (colors, shapes etc.)
+    - material.theme.scss: all global variables to change material design look and feel. (colors, shapes etc.)
     - normalize.scss: to reset browser specific css things. optimized version of `npm install normalizer`.
     - material.layout.scss: specific to the layout
     - material.components.scss : specific to the material components
 - main.js: access components w/ `querySelectorAll('.className')` then do whatever you want!.
 Webpack converts it into **bundle.js**
+    - It has, routing table for dev, release, demo and prod redirections.
+So change w/ your own urls.
+And here, naming is critical.
+It parses domainNames to route.
+- assets/icons: Change w/ your own.
+- favicon.ico: Change w/your own.
+- apple-touch-icon.png: Change w/your own.
 - dist/: `npm run build` creates for deployments.
+Then `copy-webpack-plugin` to copy some files into it.
+This part is critical for firbase, cause it need to see 404.html and index.html and related files to them!
     - bundle.js
     - bundle.css